jcrodriguez-dis/vpl-jail-system/docs/source/configuration.rst

 ^^^^^^^^^^^^^^^
 .. versionadded:: 2.6.0

-This parameter specifies ciphering options for SSL.
+This parameter specifies ciphers for TSL version lower than v1.3.
 In case of wanting to have Forward Secrecy, the value must be ECDHE.
 The default value is SSL_CIPHER_LIST=